shaunc/ember-grid/README.md

 specified, then css height is used, or if not specified, available height in enclosing parent.

+## Supplying Data

+Data is supplied as an array.
+The type of array required depends on the use case.

+### Fixed-length Data Array

+If the data items will never change, a plain JavaScript array is fine.
+Note that adding and removing items will not be reflected in the grid.

+### Variable-length Data Array

+When items will be added to and removed from the data array, the array must be an Ember Array (`Ember.A([...])`).
+Items must be added using `addObject`/`addObjects`/`pushObject`/`pushObjects` and removed with `removeObject`/`removeObjects`/`popObject`/`popObjects`.

 ## Override Styling

 Use the following selectors in your css to affect each part of the layout.